piotrchabros/ApiPopulationMicroservice/README.md

 ## Troubleshooting

 * Before running clean, test and install this application using maven
-* It happened to me once that a test failed due to ConnectionTimeoutException.
-This was caused by connection issues on the side of the external API.
-Please wait a few more seconds and re-run the test.
 * If you encounter an error `org.apache.catalina.LifecycleException: Failed to start component [Connector[HTTP/1.1-8080]]` this means there is something else already listening on the port 8080.
 Please change or release this port.
 * In case of any other errors please contact me at piotrchabros@outlook.com